ggonpereira/studies-app/README.md

 <h2>About 📝</h2>

-<p align="center">A project created using TypeScript, Styled Components, ContextAPI and ReactJS following the Alura lessons.
+<p align="center">A project created using TypeScript, Styled Components, ContextAPI, React Testing Library and ReactJS following the Alura lessons.
 In this application you'll be able to add to-do tasks and add a timer for conclude the task! 👊🏼</p>

 ---